christian-chavez/christian-chavez.github.io/_posts/2024-10-10-def-of-chain-homotopy.md

 ---

-The definition of homotopy for two maps in the classical setting of algebraic topology is as follows.
+The definition of homotopy between two maps in the classical setting of algebraic topology is as follows.

 > **Definition.**     Let \\(f\\) and \\(g\\) be two continuous maps from a topological space \\(X\\) into a topological space \\(Y\\).
 An homotopy from \\(f\\) to \\(g\\) is   a continuous map \\(H \colon X\times I \to Y\\) such that
 >